ekynoxe/ekynoxe.com/source/_posts/2011-08-18-wordpress-wp_enque_scripts-in-functions-php.md

 The answer is fairly simple, providing you know the existence of the WP and WP_Query objects, and if you followed until here (and understood where I was going with the inclusion of php scripts).

 At the point where the functions.php file is loaded, when the is\_front\_page and is\_page\_template functions are called (Remember?
-When you include a php script it gets evaluated as part of the include process!), <span style="text-decoration: underline;">no query has been made yet, therefore both functions will return false</span>!
+When you include a php script it gets evaluated as part of the include process!), *no query has been made yet, therefore both functions will return false*!

 So how can I include only the scripts I require on the pages I want? <a title="Wordpress actions" href="http://codex.wordpress.org/Plugin_API#Actions" target="_blank">Actions</a> to the rescue!!